hirengondhiya/HirenGondhiya_T1A1/README.md

     - until
     - for

-For example in Ruby if/elsif/else is used to execute a specific branch of code when a condition is evaluated to be true or false.
-In an application where task is to find largest of three numbers if/elsif/else can be used as follows.
+For example, in Ruby, if/elsif/else is used to execute a specific branch of code when a condition is evaluated to be true or false.
+In an application where the task is to find the largest of three numbers if/elsif/else can be used as follows.
 ```
 number_one = 100
 number_two = 1000